 Key Contributions

-- Names and theorizes “dogshows” as a distinctive Filipino TikTok genre of humor-mediated incivility.
+- Introduces and theorizes “dogshows” as a localized Filipino form of online incivility on TikTok.

-- Extends Matamoros-Fernández et al.’s (2023) “legal-but-harmful humor” framework into Gen Z influencer culture in the Philippines.
+- Extends Matamoros-Fernández et al.’s (2023) concept of legal-but-harmful humor into the context of Gen Z influencer cultures in the Global South.

 Methods